richminchukio/horizn/README.md

 Horizn is not a CSS framework, it is a CSS strategy for handling devices of many sizes.
 Since Horizn was developed with blogging in mind, it can represent two states; (HTML `<article>` element present): a visitor reading a blog article, and (HTML `<article>` element not present): a visitor not reading a blog article.

 The underlying style system relies on CSS sibling selectors to determine the view the user will get back.
 Simply leave out the `<article>` element when there is no blog article to display, and horizn will resize the remaining content accordingly.

+Additional Horizn features:

+- A prominent horizontal "hero" image.
+- Full device width images (mobile only) that bleed into device specific inset areas.
+- Thoughtful positioning of hierarchically semantic navigation.
+- Dueling scrollable areas which accentuate article content.
+- Optional article styling.
+Content that looks and behaves well out of the box for desktop and mobile devices.
+- Built in light (and optionally dark) mode styling.

 Horizn has no dependencies on JavaScript, and future iterations of Horizn will not require JS.
 Any additional JS features will be a la carte.

 ### The Moving Parts